 If you are a solo-regulated FCA firm, you will be transitioning into the Senior Managers & Certification Regime on 9 December this year.
 CEOs of relevant firms were sent reminders earlier this year encouraging them to prepare.
-We can help you in that process – so please read on to find out how (including links to our latest webinar and briefing note).
-We also set out below a quick summary of the key not-to-be-missed announcements so far this year.
+Read on to find out more.

 Clyde & Co's employment and regulatory teams can help you in 3 key areas: